marcjimz/network-restricted-synapse-spark-sql/README.md

 ## 🔑 Security and Networking

 NSG and Firewall Rules:
-- The network.bicep module creates a VNet and NSG.
+- The `network.bicep` module creates a VNet and NSG.
 - Only essential ports (e.g., port 1433 for SQL Server) are allowed.
 - Traffic is restricted to known IP ranges (e.g., Synapse subnet) for secure data flows.

 Least Privilege: By default, no inbound traffic is allowed except those explicitly defined.
-You can adjust rules as needed in infra/dependencies/network.bicep.
+You can adjust rules as needed in `infra/dependencies/network.bicep`.

 ## 💻 Running the Spark Notebook

 ### Steps:
 1. After infrastructure deployment, open the Azure Synapse Studio linked to the newly created workspace.
-2. Navigate to the Manage hub, and import the notebook from spark/notebooks/data_upload_notebook.ipynb.
+2. Navigate to the Manage hub, and import the notebook from `spark/notebooks/data_upload_notebook.ipynb`.
 3. Attach the notebook to a Spark pool and run it.
 4. The notebook will:
    - Access sample data (e.g., from a specified storage location).